 Some people refer to budgets as a “money diet.”
 That’s an unfortunate choice of words given the negative connotations associated with dieting: reduced options, deprivation, maybe even pain.

 Fortunately, a budget doesn’t have to hurt.
-It’s not punishment for sins real or imagined; it’s a simple, smart tool for taking control of your finances.
+It’s not punishment for sins real or imagined, but rather a simple, smart tool for taking control of your finances.

-Like a healthy and realistic diet, budgeting is all about balance: saving money (or calories) where you can so you can spend (or eat) where you want.
+Like a healthy and realistic diet, budgeting is all about balance: Save money where you can so you can spend where you want.

 So, whip your finances into shape by following the next eight secrets to a budget that makes sense — and cents — for you.

 What do you really want out of life?
 Maybe your budget is currently about damage control, such as managing consumer or student debt, or paying off that lemon you wish you’d never bought.

 Or perhaps you are thinking about the future: entrepreneurship, a home of your own or a self-funded retirement.